CAT came back? Bar Harbor to decide on resuming ferry link with Yarmouth

 Town council will debate the proposal this fall, but residents say the decision is being rushed

-Bar Harbor, Me., will determine whether to allow the Yarmouth, N.S., CAT ferry back in town with a council decision likely on Oct.
+Bar Harbor, Maine, will determine whether to allow the Yarmouth, N.S., CAT ferry back in town with a council decision likely on Oct.
 2.

 Town council will review a proposal presented by Bay Ferries on Tuesday to relocate the company's U.S. port of entry from Portland, Me., to Bar Harbor.